neontribe/my-best-life/content/services/the-young-vic-company-participation.md

 format: Meeting a group of people
 location: Young Vic, 66 The Cut, Waterloo, London SE1 8LZ
 time: "Throughout the year. "
-access: "Email Lorna McGinty or pop in to the Young Vic’s box office and pick up a red sign-up form. "
+contactExplanation: "Email Lorna McGinty or pop in to the Young Vic’s box office and pick up a red sign-up form. "
 email: participation@youngvic.org
 phone: 020 7922 2974